Some dogs dream of frolicking on a big farm somewhere, with plenty of room to roam, things to sniff, and varmints to chase.

 However, as is common for toy breeds, they can be tricky to house train.
 They are also susceptible to separation anxiety, so consider your lifestyle before adding one of these four-footers to your family.

 Malteses don’t drool or shed very much, so they’re not a bad choice for people who like to keep a tidy home.

 Because of their ability to run at warp speed, greyhounds may not seem like an ideal choice for the cramped living conditions city life often imposes.
-However, while they do need exercise and the chance to run, they are actually pretty chill and love lounging on the couch.
+However, while they do need exercise and the chance to run, they are actually a pretty chill and calm dog breed, and they generally love lounging on the couch.

 Greyhounds are very friendly, sensitive dogs, who often get along fantastically with kids.
 But they do have pretty serious prey drives, so you’ll want to keep them securely leashed when walking through squirrel territory.

 A lot of people like the idea of adopting greyhounds who are retired racers, but this can sometimes be challenging, as many have a history of mistreatment.

 If you’re looking for a dog that’ll follow you around all day and night, the Havanese may be the breed for you.
 Friendly and affectionate, these little cuties often love living in the city and getting the chance to meet new people everyday.